GravityI/godot-toolbox/README.md

 ## Contributing

 Pull requests are welcome, as long as they follow these guidelines:
-  - Make sure the asset folder contains all files required for it to work properly and a LICENSE.md if you want to add one.
+  - Make sure the asset folder contains all files required for it to work properly and a LICENSE file if you want to add one.
   - Fill in the information for your asset in the **Assets List**, preferably below the last asset in the list that shares the same **Version** and **2D/3D/Any** categories with it.
     - Version: the version of the Godot Engine in which the asset was developed.
     - 2D/3D/Any: where the asset is supposed to run.